viiktr/trakt-lite/README.md

 secrets.
 Think of it as a trial version of an ancient spellbook.
 Limitations
 include:

-- **Missing Image Links:** Alas, the visual delights of posters and banners will remain shrouded in mystery.
 - **"Up Next" Dysfunction:** This powerful prophecy, revealing your future viewing pleasures, will be temporarily silenced.